 Land Rover isn't exactly known for its in-car technology, namely its infotainment systems, but the Pivi Pro is the brand's best-looking, best-operating system to date.

 Infotainment System: The landscape-oriented 10" screen is easy to read and decently responsive.
-The screen is split into three menus, which takes some getting used to, but overall the systems is much better than before.
+The screen is split into three menus, which takes some getting used to, but overall the system is much better than before.

 Controls: All infotainment controls are on the screen, which can be a little bit frustrating while driving.
 The climate controls are easy to operate, and we like that physical knobs are still present (along with easy-to-read temp displays in the dials).

 In a world of similarly styled SUVs and crossovers, the Defender stands out.
-Although it doesn't mimic the original, there are definitely styling aspects that evoke the Defender of old including a vertical greenhouse, square off profile, and an interior that's as utilitarian as it is luxurious.
+Although it doesn't mimic the original, there are definitely styling aspects that evoke the Defender of old including a vertical greenhouse, squared off profile, and an interior that's as utilitarian as it is luxurious.
 We loved the corrugated hood trim, and the special 110 decal to give the First Edition a special touch.

 Front: The front end is our biggest problem with the Defender's styling.
 Although it looks tough, it's a little bit too rounded and busy for our liking.
 We also don't like shrouded headlights, and this is the first vehicle in a while where a bigger grille would've been better.